Student Statement of Rights

 Dispute Resolution and Grade Appeal Policy

-Rhodes Wellness College provides an opportunity for individuals – students, staff members, or clients who are being treated by a student as fulfillment toward a credit in the program – to resolve disputes of a serious nature and grades appeals in a fair and equitable manner.
+Rhodes Wellness College provides an opportunity for students to resolve disputes of a serious nature in a fair and equitable manner.

-The policy applies to all Rhodes Wellness College students who are currently enrolled or were enrolled 30 days prior to submitting their concern to the Senior Education Administrator.
+The policy applies to all Rhodes Wellness College students who are currently enrolled or were enrolled 30 days prior to submitting their concern to the Senior Education Administrator (the “SEA”).
 Individuals will not be subject to any form of retaliation as a result of filing a complaint.
-“The complainant” is defined as the individual making the complaint and the “the respondent” is the individual that the complaint is against.
+“The complainant” is defined as the individual making the complaint and “the respondent” is the individual, division, or organization that the complaint is against.
+A “Designate” is a member of the senior management who is capable of adjudicating serious disputes at the request of the SEA, e.g., the Director of Student Services, the Director of Education, the Vice-President, or the Provost.

 Procedure for Disputes:

 - When a concern arises, the complainant should address the concern with the individual most directly involved.
-If the complainant is not satisfied with the outcome at this level, the complainant should put their concern in writing and deliver it to the Senior Education Administrator.
+If the complainant is not satisfied with the outcome at this level, the complainant should put their concern in writing and deliver it to the SEA within five business days after addressing the concern with the respondent.

-- The Senior Education Administrator will arrange to meet with the complainant to discuss their concern and desired resolution as soon as possible or within five school days of receiving the complainant’s written concern.
+- The SEA, or their Designate if the SEA is unavailable, will arrange to meet with the complainant to discuss their concern and desired resolution as soon as possible or within seven business days of receiving the complainant’s written concern.
+In order for the Dispute Resolution process to continue, any meetings requested by the SEA or Designate must occur first.

-- Following the meeting with the complainant, the Senior Education Administrator will conduct whatever enquiries and/or investigations necessary and appropriate to determine whether the complainant’s concerns are substantiated in whole or in part.
-Those inquiries may involve further discussion(s) with the complainant either individually or with appropriate Rhodes Wellness College personnel.
-Where safety or fear of retaliation by the respondent is a concern, the complainant may request to remain anonymous to the respondent.
-The Senior Education Administrator will advise the complainant if this request is granted and will ascertain whether the complainant wishes to continue.
+- Following the meeting, or meetings, if one meeting is insufficient, with the complainant, the SEA or Designate will conduct whatever enquiries and/or investigations necessary and appropriate to determine whether the complainant’s concerns are substantiated in whole or in part.
+Enquiries may involve further discussion(s) with the complainant either individually or with appropriate Rhodes Wellness College personnel.
+When the respondent is an individual and safety or fear of retaliation by the respondent is a concern, the complainant may request to remain anonymous to the respondent (except when the respondent is an organizational division or the organization itself).
+The SEA or Designate will advise the complainant if this request is granted and will ascertain whether the complainant wishes to continue.

-- The necessary enquiries and / or investigations shall be completed and a response provided in writing to all involved as soon as possible but no later than forty-five days following the receipt of the complainant’s written concerns.
+- The necessary enquiries and/or investigations shall be completed and a response provided in writing to all involved as soon as possible but no later than thirty days from the time that the SEA or Designate receives the complaint.
 One of the following may happen:

-- If it is determined that the complainant’s concerns are not substantiated the College will provide a written explanation of decision & deny complaint; or
+I. If it is determined that the complainant’s concerns are not substantiated the College will provide a written explanation of the decision and will not take further action correlated to the complaint; or

-The response should specify that the complainant has five school days to appeal the decision.
-A copy of the decision and all supporting materials shall be given to the complainant, a copy will be placed in the College’s Conduct File and respondent’s file, and the original will be placed in the complainant’s file.
+The response should specify that the complainant has five business days to appeal the decision.
+A copy of the decision and all supporting materials shall be given to the complainant, a copy will be placed in the respondent’s file, and in the complainant’s file.

-- The original decision will either be confirmed or varied by the President or Vice-President in writing within 5 school days after meeting the complainant.
+- The original decision will either be confirmed or varied by the Panel of Directors and will be communicated in writing within 10 business days after the review has been referred to the Panel of Directors.
 At this point the College’s Dispute Resolution Process will be considered complete.

 The individual making the complaint may be represented by an agent or a lawyer.